67P/Churyumov–Gerasimenko

-67P/Churyumov–Gerasimenko (abbreviated as 67P or 67P/C–G) is a Jupiter-family comet, originally from the Kuiper belt, with a current orbital period of 6.45 years, a rotation period of approximately 12.4 hours and a maximum velocity of 135000 kph.
+67P/Churyumov–Gerasimenko (abbreviated as 67P or 67P/C–G) is a Jupiter-family comet.
+It is originally from the Kuiper belt and has an orbital period of 6.45 years as of 2012, a rotation period of approximately 12.4 hours, and a maximum velocity of 135000 kph.
 Churyumov–Gerasimenko is approximately 4.3 by 4.1 km at its longest and widest dimensions.
 It was first observed on photographic plates in 1969 by Soviet astronomers Klim Ivanovych Churyumov and Svetlana Ivanovna Gerasimenko, after whom it is named.
 It most recently came to perihelion (closest approach to the Sun) on 2 November 2021, and will next come to perihelion on 9 April 2028.

 Churyumov–Gerasimenko was the destination of the European Space Agency's Rosetta mission, launched on 2 March 2004.
 Rosetta rendezvoused with Churyumov–Gerasimenko on 6 August 2014 and entered orbit on 10 September 2014.
 Rosetta's lander, Philae, landed on the comet's surface on 12 November 2014, becoming the first spacecraft to land on a comet nucleus.
 On 30 September 2016, the Rosetta spacecraft ended its mission by landing on the comet in its Ma'at region.

 Discovery

-Churyumov–Gerasimenko was discovered in 1969 by Klim Ivanovich Churyumov of the Kyiv University's Astronomical Observatory, who examined a photograph that had been exposed for comet Comas Solà by Svetlana Ivanovna Gerasimenko on 11 September 1969 at the Alma-Ata Astrophysical Institute, near Alma-Ata (now Almaty), the then-capital city of Kazakh Soviet Socialist Republic, Soviet Union.
+Churyumov–Gerasimenko was discovered in 1969 by Klim Ivanovich Churyumov of Kyiv University's Astronomical Observatory, who examined a photograph that had been exposed for comet Comas Solà by Svetlana Ivanovna Gerasimenko on 11 September 1969 at the Alma-Ata Astrophysical Institute, near Alma-Ata, the then-capital city of Kazakh Soviet Socialist Republic, Soviet Union.
 Churyumov found a cometary object near the edge of the plate, but assumed that this was comet Comas Solà.

 After returning to his home institute in Kyiv, Churyumov examined all the photographic plates more closely.
 On 22 October, about a month after the photograph was taken, he discovered that the object could not be Comas Solà, because it was about 1.8 degrees off the expected position.
 Further scrutiny produced a faint image of Comas Solà at its expected position on the plate, thus proving the other object to be a different body.

 Shape

 The comet consists of two lobes connected by a narrower neck, with the larger lobe measuring about 4.1 × 3.3 × 1.8 km and the smaller one about 2.6 × 2.3 × 1.8 km.
 With each orbit the comet loses matter, as gas and dust are evaporated away by the Sun.
-It is estimated that currently a layer with an average thickness of about 1 ± 0.5 m is lost per orbit.
+It is estimated that a layer with an average thickness of about 1 ± 0.5 m is lost per orbit as of 2015.
 The comet has a mass of approximately 10 billion tonnes.

 The two-lobe shape of the comet is the result of a gentle, low-velocity collision of two objects, and is called a contact binary.
 The "terraces", layers of the interior of the comet that have been exposed by partial stripping of outer layers during its existence, are oriented in different directions in the two lobes, indicating that two objects fused to form Churyumov–Gerasimenko.